9 College Essay Topics to Avoid at ALL COSTS

 If your do want to mention how a difficult class impacted you, make sure to get as specific as possible.
 And don’t focus too much on the course.
 Keep in mind that college admissions experts are only interested in you when reading your essays.
 They already know everything about your high school curriculum and your overall academic performance.

 Maybe a specific book in your AP English Course inspired you to start writing your own book.
 Or perhaps a difficult project in history class helped you develop a passion for a very specific and unique time in history.
-The classes you take are temporary, but the way they can impact you might be longer-term.
+Maybe a class you thought would be easy, turned out to be very difficult.
+The classes you take are temporary, but the way they can impact you might be permanent.
 Focusing on these effects will take your essay much further.

 Someone you look up to